kkirstein/proglang-playground/README.md

 [Rust](https://www.rust-lang.org) is a statically typed programming language with good support for multithreading.
 It features a concept of variable ownership to prevent data races, deadlocks, etc.

-# Rust
+# Swift

-[Rust](https://www.rust-lang.org) is a statically typed programming language with good support for multithreading.
-It features a concept of variable ownership to prevent data races, deadlocks, etc.
+[Swift](https://swift.org) is Apples successor of Objective-C and a statically-typed programming language with object-oriented and functional features.